-It is a vegetarian restaurant, not vegan, and the signs didn’t indicate which dishes were vegan and which were not.
-Because of that, we figured we’d order off the menu instead but were told that it’s buffet-only at lunch.
+It is a vegetarian restaurant, not vegan.
+And the signs didn’t indicate which dishes were vegan and which were not.
+Because of that, we figured we’d order off the menu instead.
+But we were told that it’s buffet-only at lunch.

-The restaurant was busy with lots of families, and you could tell that it’s a popular lunch spot.
+The restaurant was busy with lots of families.
+You could tell that it’s a popular lunch spot.

 For our main dishes, I was having a hard time deciding between masala dosa, one of my all-time favorite dishes, and chana bhatura, which I’d never tried before.

-The manager was working as our waiter, and he told us that people drive in from the city for the chana bhatura.
+The manager was working as our waiter.
+He told us that people drive in from the city for the chana bhatura.
 Clearly, that was the one to get.
 He said it was typically made with dairy ingredients but that they could make it vegan.

 (From looking at recipes online, it seems that bhatura is generally not vegan.
-The bread seemed to be the same as we had at lunch, and so it seems like they gave us poori instead.)
+The bread seemed to be the same as we had at lunch.
+So it seems like they gave us poori instead.)

 It reminded me of eating in New York City and how somehow everything there, even something as simple as a bagel, just seems to taste better.
 You wouldn’t think that a person could be blown away by chickpeas, but this dish managed it.